 The best way to prevent bladder stones in reptiles is to feed them a balanced diet that includes plenty of fresh vegetables and fruits.

-Additionally, providing adequate hydration is essential for preventing bladder stones.
-Making sure that they have adequate hydration is essential for preventing bladder stones.
+Making sure that they always have enough to drink is essential for preventing bladder stones.
 Regular veterinary check-ups are also important for detecting and treating bladder stones early.